Start Building for Free

 By default, CircleCI builds every commit from every branch.
 This behavior may be too aggressive for open source projects, which often have significantly more commits than private projects.

-To change this setting, go to the Project Settings>Advanced of your project and set the Only build pull requests option to On.
+To change this setting, go to the Project Settings Advanced of your project and set the Only build pull requests option to On.

 The ability to override the Only build pull requests setting is also supported.
 Specifically, CircleCI will run validation on all commits from additional, non-default branches that are specified via regular expression (for example, release.\*).

-You can override the Only build pull requests setting by utilizing the API and following the steps outlined in this support article.
+Override the Only build pull requests setting by utilizing the API and following the steps outlined in this support article.

 Enabling Only build pull requests may result in duplicate builds.
 You can find troubleshooting steps in this support article.